 The first two steps in the student-centered design process are focused on learning more about the challenge or opportunity being addressed.
 The focus of this data collection and analysis should be on the student experience of this topic.
-However, the perspectives of other key stakeholders, as well as quantitative data that can help illuminate the problem, are also critical.
+However, the perspectives of other key stakeholders involved, as well as quantitative data that can help illuminate the problem, are also critical.
 Below we go into more detail about the first step.
-In Sections II and III, we will explore the second step of the process in more detail as we learn more about the student experience.
-Finally, in Section IV, we will explore the final three steps of the process, which focus on the use of these data in identifying ways to improve the student experience.
+In sections two and three, we will explore the second step of the process in more detail as we learn more about the student experience.
+Finally, in section four, we will explore the final three steps of the process, which focus on the use of these data in identifying ways to improve the student experience.